HNLMS O 19

-O 19, laid down as K XIX, was an O 19-class submarine of the Royal Netherlands Navy that saw service during World War II.
+O 19, laid down as K XIX, was an O 19-class submarine of the Royal Netherlands Navy that saw service during the Second World War.
 O 19, along with her sister ship O 20, were the first submarines in the world to be equipped with a submarine snorkel that allowed the submarine to run its diesel engines while submerged.

 Ship history

 Commissioning

 The submarine's keel was laid at the Wilton-Fijenoord shipyard in Rotterdam on 15 June 1936 as K XIX but was renamed O 19 at some point.
 The submarine was launched on 22 September 1938 and commissioned in the Dutch navy on 3 July 1939.
-After her commissioning the HNLMS O 19 was put into service by commander Lieutenant-on-sea 1 (LTZ 1) K. van Dongen on July 3, 1939, following a short training period.
+After her commissioning, HNLMS O 19 was put into service by the commander, Lieutenant-on-sea 1 (LTZ 1) K. van Dongen, on July 3, 1939, following a short training period.
 Three weeks later, on 25 July 1939, the new submarine was already on its way to the Dutch East Indies via the Suez Canal where the boat arrived on 13 September.

-World War II
+Second World War

-On 10 May 1940, the day the Germans invaded the Netherlands, the entire mobilization was proclaimed in the Dutch colony.
-Most Dutch warships, including the O 19, were used to protect allied merchant ships and to patrol the Indonesian archipelago.
-On May 31, 1941, the command of the Dutch submarine was taken over by LTZ 1 F.J.A.
+On 10 May 1940, the day the Germans invaded the Netherlands, mobilisation was proclaimed in the Dutch colony.
+Most Dutch warships, including the O 19, were used to protect Allied merchant ships and to patrol the Indonesian archipelago.
+On 31 May 1941, the command of the Dutch submarine was taken over by LTZ 1, F.J.A.
 Knoops.